4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Manager shoutouts

 Daily peer recognition may be the most important, but regular recognition from management is the most memorable.
-This is especially true on anniversaries for work.
-It’s an occasion when employees would most value affirmation from the people who oversee their role.
+This is especially true on work anniversaries, when we most value affirmation from the people who oversee our roles.

 No matter how the celebration plays out, management should reach out to that employee and acknowledge the milestone.
 It doesn’t always matter if it’s automated or virtual–it just needs to happen.